SystemsApproach/private5g/software/scale.rst

    [worker_nodes]
    node2
    node3
-   node4

    [gnbsim_nodes]
    node4

-The first block identifies all the nodes; the second block designates which node runs the Ansible client and the Kubernetes control plane (this is the node you ssh into and invoke Make targets and ``kubectl`` commands); the third block designates the worker nodes being managed by the Ansible client; and the last block indicate which nodes run the gNBsim workload generator (gNBsim scales across multiple Docker containers, but these containers are **not** managed by Kubernetes).
+The first block identifies all the nodes; the second block designates which node runs the Kubernetes control plane (and where you invoke ``kubectl`` commands); the third block designates the worker nodes in the Kubernetes cluster; and the last block indicate which nodes run the gNBsim workload generator (gNBsim scales across multiple Docker containers, but these containers are **not** managed by Kubernetes).

-Note that having ``master_nodes`` and ``gnbsim_nodes`` contain exactly one common server (as we did previously) is what triggers Ansible to instantiate the Quick Start configuration.
+Although not a requirement, this and the following sections make the simplifying assumption that you install OnRamp and invoke Make targets on the ``master_nodes``.
+(In general, the Ansible client that OnRamp uses to deploy Aether need not run on one of the servers listed in ``hosts.ini``.)
+Also note that having ``master_nodes`` and ``gnbsim_nodes`` contain exactly one common server (as we did previously) is what triggers Ansible to instantiate the Quick Start configuration.
+(In general, the node groups need not be disjoint, so for example, a single node could be part of ``worker_nodes`` and ``gnbsim_nodes``.)

 You need to modify ``hosts.ini`` to match your target deployment.
 Once you've done that (and assuming you deleted your earlier Quick